spencerhcheng/holberton-system_engineering-devops/w1/d4/lecture_notes.md

 spaceship.fly = function(){
   if(this.fuel >= 50){
     this.fuel -= 50;
-    return "You have a calm flight..."
+    return "You have a calm flight...";
   } else {
     return "Sorry.
 Not enough fuel.";
   }
 };

-// Of course, we can write the method when we initialize the object
+// Of course, we can also write the method when we initialize the object

 var spaceship1 = {
   fuel : 100,

   fly  : function() {
-    if(fuel >= 50){
+    if(this.fuel >= 50){
-      fuel -= 50;
+      this.fuel -= 50;
-      return "You have a calm flight..."
+      return "You have a calm flight...";
     } else {
       return "Sorry.
 Not enough fuel.";
     }